Water Damage Can Lead to Toxic Mold Infestations

 Burst pipes and other type of water damage is a frustrating experience for property owners.
 For an insured homeowner, restoring your home after water damage is a frustrating experience.
 Fortunately, natural disasters don’t occur every day, and chances are you’ll never have to deal with water damage from rising water or flooding.

 However, simple plumbing leaks or overflows are far more common.
 While dealing with water damage may seem fairly simple (mop or wet vacuum; fans used to promote evaporation), unfortunately, this fails to consider the degree to which water can penetrate into structural cavities and assemblies, creating trapped pockets of saturation.
-Too late, property owners become aware of the on-going effect of this trapped water on structural and contents materials, which may include: discoloration, warping, splitting, delamination, and musty odor and mold growth.
+Too late, property owners become aware of the on-going effect of this trapped water on structural and contents materials, which may include: discoloration, warping, splitting, delamination, and musty odor and black mold growth.

 The consequences of ineffective restoration – including possible health effects – are far too great to leave water damage improperly restored.
 Most property owners are not familiar with the essential steps and tactics for proper restoration, and naturally, they have a lot of questions.
 That’s where the certified water restoration professional comes in.
 He or she will be qualified through formal training and experience to remove excess water efficiently, to promote efficient evaporation and to establish the dehumidification conditions necessary to stop on-going damage.
 Moreover, they can document the return of your property and contents to normal conditions to ensure that future problems will not be experienced.